mozg4D/gltf-web-player/README.md

 ![Cinema4D workflow](https://github.com/mozg4D/gltf-web-player/blob/master/result.jpg)

-To speed up the development of player feel free to donate some) https://www.paypal.me/mozg4d
+To speed up the development of player feel free to donate some) or to upvote features you need the most) https://www.paypal.me/mozg4d